3D Printing: A New Hope for Housing

 In this article, Compare My Move explore the future of 3D printed housing, highlighting how this emerging technology is the solution to many problems faced by the homeowners and the construction industry alike.
-It may be some time before Compare My Move helps you move house between two 3D printed homes, but you'll be surprised to learn how close a 3D printed future is.
+It may be some time before Compare My Move helps house movers move between two 3D printed homes, but you'll be surprised to learn how close a 3D printed future is.

 But what even is 3D printed housing?
 Simply put, the technique involves 'printing' houses through layer upon layer of concrete ink.
 This technology could alleviate the housing crisis with affordable 'print-on-demand' homes; provide fast and permanent shelter in disaster-hit areas; make construction a safer and cleaner industry; and even lay the foundations of colonies on the Moon and Mars.